vcheny/contrail-introspect-cli/README.md

 # contrail-introspect-cli
-This script provides a Contrail CLI command mainly for troubleshooting purpose.
-It retrieves XML output from introspect services provided by Contrail main components e.g. control, config and compute(vrouter) nodes and makes them CLI friendly.
+This script provides a Contrail CLI command mainly for troublelshooting prupose.
+It retrieves XML output from introspect services provided by Contrail main components e.g. control, config and comptue(vrouter) nodes and makes them CLI friendly.

 Contrail 2.22+ is supported.

 Note: Entire scripts is kept in one single file intentionally for easy use.

-## How to run
+## Dependencies
-* Just like a regular python script
-* It can run remotely or directly from control/compute nodes
+* lxml
-* Python lib lxml and prettytable are required
+* prettytable

 ## Usage